Militants attack Tajik border post, 17 killed: security officials

 It released a photograph showing the badly burned bodies of three men in black military-style outfits, lying on the ground next to a wrecked car.

-The committee said the gunmen had entered the former Soviet republic earlier this month via its border with Afghanistan.
+The committee said the gunmen had entered the former Soviet republic earlier this month via its border with Afghanistan and were “on a special mission”.

-Islamic State claimed responsibility for an attack on Western cyclists in Tajikistan last year and for a prison riot in May.
+Islamic State claimed responsibility for the killing of four Western cyclists in Tajikistan last year and for a prison riot in May which left dozens dead.

+The jihadi group, whose main stronghold was in Iraq and Syria before its territorial defeat, has recruited thousands of fighters from Central Asia, where Sunni Islam is the dominant religion.

+Tajikistan, the poorest country in the ex-Soviet region, is particularly vulnerable to militancy because of its porous border with Afghanistan, which has a long history of conflict between the government and jihadi groups.

+The Dushanbe government has offered amnesty to those who quit Islamic State and return home, provided they have committed no other crimes.

+Two other Central Asian nations - Kazakhstan and Uzbekistan - have this year brought home hundreds of people from Syria and Iraq, mostly women and children who were family members of Islamic State recruits.

-Reporting by Nazarali Pirnazarov; Writing by Olzhas Auyezov; Editing by Andrew Heavens and Mike Collett-White
+Reporting by Nazarali Pirnazarov; Writing by Olzhas Auyezov; Editing by Mike Collett-White